Wells Fargo Secured Visa® Credit Card Terms and Conditions

 A consumer report from consumer reporting agencies will be obtained in considering this application and for the purposes of any update, renewal, extension of credit, review or collection of the account.
 Upon request, we will inform you of the name and address of each consumer reporting agency from which we obtain a consumer report relating to you.
 If you are a married applicant you may apply for credit in your own name.

-Important Notice: Please call to confirm receipt of your new card as soon as you receive it.
-If you do not do so, your requests for certain services such as balance transfers, Overdraft Protection, Wells Fargo Online banking and ATM access may be delayed and you may be denied access to your account.
+Please call to activate your new card as soon as you receive it.
+If you do not do so, your requests for certain services such as balance transfers, Wells Fargo Online banking and ATM access may be delayed and you may be denied access to your account.

-In the following Terms Applicable to Secured Card Collateral Account ("this Collateral Account Agreement"), "you" and "your" refer to the owner and, where applicable, each coowner of a Secured Card Collateral Account (the "Collateral Account").
+In the following Terms Applicable to Secured Card Collateral Account ("this Collateral Account Agreement"), "you" and "your" refer to the owner of a Secured Card Collateral Account (the "Collateral Account").
 The "Bank," "we" or "us" refers to Wells Fargo Bank, N.A.

 Acts and omissions of other financial institutions.
 The Bank will not be liable for the intentional wrongdoing or the lack of ordinary care by any financial institution to which the Bank has forwarded a check, draft, or other order or instruction for the payment, transfer or withdrawal of funds (an "Item") for deposit to your Collateral Account.